alexanderluna/alexanderluna.github.io/_posts/javascript/2020-08-05-react-design-patterns.md

 always is there to modify and extend the HTML as we already saw from traditional templating engines like Mustache, ERB, EJS, etc.

-## Ways to keep our React Code Clean
+## Ways to keep our Code Clean

 React provides us with 2 ways of defining our elements, javascript functions and JSX.
 In order to use modern Javascript, we need bable to compile our javascript into a browser compatible version.

-> Although JSX and HTML look similar we have to keep in mind that gets
+> Although JSX and HTML look similar we have to keep in mind that it gets
 > transpiled to javascript which means we can't use any javascript key words
 > such as `class` and `for`.
 Instead we use `className` and `htmlFor` for
 > example.